-It is also this generation that is more concerned about the image of their products and establishments, so they coined the pink doll as the distinctive symbol.
-Its printed packaging, the renovation, and adaptation of stores, as well as the greater variety of flavors, are some of the evolutions that the brand has undergone.
+It is also this generation that is more concerned about the image of their products and establishments, so they coined the pink doll as a distinctive symbol.
+It is printed packaging, the renovation, and adaptation of stores, as well as the greater variety of flavors, are some of the evolutions that the brand has undergone.

 The diversification of its ice creams depends on the places where they are sold, for example, in the north of the country, mango stands out due to its high demand, while in the south, the preferences are for mamey, sapote, and banana.
 Similarly, prices vary in each area.

-But its reach is not limited to Mexican territory, the presence of La Michoacana's frozen flavors have more than 20 years of melting the palates of North Americans; in the United States, the entities with the highest concentration of Mexicans currently have these businesses.
-Nations such as Guatemala, Costa Rica, and Panama also enjoy these products and there are plans for them to reach countries in the old continent in the near future.
+But its reach is not limited to Mexican territory, the presence of La Michoacana's frozen flavors has more than 20 years of melting the palates of North Americans; in the United States, the entities with the highest concentration of Mexicans currently have these businesses.
+Nations such as Guatemala, Costa Rica, and Panama also enjoy these products and there are plans for them to reach countries in the old continent soon.